iamshreeram/go-kafka-stream/README.md

 # go-kafka-stream
-Streaming kafka messages from one topic to other
+Streaming kafka messages from one broker to another

 ### Manifesto
 Get the messages from source broker, source topic and stream it to destination broker and destination topic without any lag.